Hemant-Gurung/Contra/README.md

 //The project is not fully complete compared to the original game but the main ingriendents for creating the 2D games are already used.

 // usage of pointers and polymorphism
+// the framework is not written by me
+// I wrote the application part